filswan/python-mcs-sdk/README.md

 ```python
 print(api.get_buckets())

 print(api.get_bucket_id(<bucket_name>))
 ```

+The bucket id is used for delete bucket and upload files/folder to bucket.

 ### Create and Delete Buckets
 Buckets APIs allow user to create and delete buckets (At the current version of Buckets, only 1 bucket is allowed per user)